Batman1259/project-2024/README.md

-# a open-source LUA made for Neverlose.cc CS:GO (CS2 When scripting api releases)
+# a open-source LUA made for Neverlose.cc CS:GO